 Conclusion | Notary Public China

 As you can see, getting a document notarized while in China isn’t a terribly complicated process…as long as you recognize what kind of notarization you need.
-Just remember:
+It may not be a notary public China that you need, it could be:

 - A document from your home country to be used in your home country requires notarization in your home country.